pybind/pybind11/docs/advanced.rst

 the ``import`` function once to ensure that the pybind11 binding code of the module ``basic`` has been executed.

-Naturally, both methods will fail when there are cyclic dependencies.

 .. code-block:: cpp

     py::module::import("basic");